longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 instrument_pid
   This is a unique persistent identifier (PID) for the instrument, for example registered on the Handle.Net registry.
-These PIDs are required when submitting data to the ACTRIS data centre, and so incorporating them here ensures correct cross-referencing.

   :Example: ``https://hdl.handle.net/21.12132/3.191564170f8a4686``